tbela99/InPlaceEditor/README.md

 ## InPlaceEditor Options:

 - wrapper - (*string*, optional) HTML tag for the editor wrapper. default to *span*
-- buttons - (*boolean*, optional) display save and cancel buttons. default to true. if set to false, input is saved on blur or cancelled if the user press *esc*
+- buttons - (*boolean*, optional) display save and cancel buttons. default to true. if set to false, input is saved on blur or cancelled if the validation fails or the user press *esc*
 - property - (*string*, optional) element property to edit. possible values are *text* and *html*. default to *text*
 - element - (*string*, optional) editor HTML tag. possible values as *input*, *textarea*. default to *textarea*
 - toColor - (*string*, optional) when the mouse enter the element, change its background color to this value